tel: +48 888 99 98 98

 Apart from immense power, neodymium magnets have the following advantages:

-- Significant importance in modern technologies – are utilized in computer drives, electric motors, medical devices or other modern machines.
+• Key role in modern technologies – find application in hard drives, electric motors, medical apparatus or other modern machines.

 Disadvantages of neodymium magnets:

-- Potential hazard to health from tiny fragments of magnets pose a threat, in case of ingestion, which is particularly important in the context of child safety.
-Furthermore, small elements of these magnets have the potential to be problematic in medical diagnosis in case of swallowing.
+• Possible danger to health from tiny fragments of magnets can be dangerous, in case of ingestion, which is particularly important in the context of children's health.
+It's also worth noting that tiny parts of these products are able to complicate diagnosis in case of swallowing.

 Dust and powder from neodymium magnets are flammable.